pcetner/Lagrangian_Path_of_Least_Action_Visualization/README.md

 Install dependencies:

-bashCopypip install numpy matplotlib mplcyberpunk seaborn
+`pip install numpy matplotlib mplcyberpunk seaborn`

 Run the script in a Python environment.
 The animation will display the movement of both particles over time, along with the Lagrangian surface plots.